yeskunall/docs/javascript-sdk.md

 ## Get started with your favorite front-end framework

-See the following quick start guides to integrate CASE with popular front-end frameworks:
+See the following quick start guides to integrate Manifest with popular front-end frameworks:

 - [Get started with Angular](angular.md)
 - [Get started with Astro](astro.md)